-South Shore will soon celebrate a local son’s debut full-length album release, when Darren Senn kicks off his album release shindig at Casey’s in Round Hill Square in Zephyr Cove.
+South Shore celebrated a local son’s debut full-length album release, when Darren Senn kicked off his album release shindig at Casey’s in Round Hill Square in Zephyr Cove.

 Entitled “Detrimental Tendencies,” Senn’s album is the product of a decade of songwriting.
 He’s also released a pair of EPs.
 Senn first picked up the guitar in 2000, when a close friend taught him his first chord and he learned his first song.